 Woody vines will be much heavier and need a strong structure to climb on, such as obelisks, trellises, arbors, pergolas, walls, or fences.
 Structures for heavy vines should be made of strong materials like metal, wood, or vinyl.

 Smaller vines and vining veggies can be trained to climb up other supports, such as bamboo teepees, lattices, tomato cages, or even just unique tree branches.
 Vintage ladders can also make unique supports for vines.
 I once used an old baker’s rack as a support for clematis and then placed potted annuals on the shelves.
 Finding unique plant supports for climbers can be fun as long as it is strong enough to hold the vine of your choosing.

 How to Choose Flower Supports

 When choosing garden plant supports, you must consider the growing habit of the plant.
-Support structures for tall plants will differ than supports for bushy lower growing plants.
+Support structures for tall plants will differ from supports for bushy, lower growing plants.
 You can use single stem supports for tall plants like:

 - Asiatic lily